-You should also avoid declaring public final methods on the non-final classes.
-If you want to use a class with a public final method, you must explicitly disable proxying by setting lazy="false".
+You should also avoid declaring public final methods as this will again limit the ability to generate proxies from this class.
+If you want to use a class with public final methods, you must explicitly disable proxying.
+Again, see Example 4.2, "Disabling proxies in hbm.xml" and Example 4.3, "Disabling proxies in annotations".